 Charles des Portes

-I completed a MRes in Politics at the Université Paris 2 Panthéon-Assas where I wrote a dissertation at the intersection between, political theory, feminist theory and semiotics.
-I am currently doing a PhD in Political Theory under the supervision of Dr Jonathan Dean and Dr Kerri Woods.
+I completed a MRes in Politics at the Université Paris 2 Panthéon-Assas where I wrote a dissertation at the intersection between, political philosophy, feminist theory and semiotics.
+I am currently doing a PhD in Political Philosophy under the supervision of Dr Jonathan Dean and Dr Kerri Woods.

 My research interests are: